 - 1.4.1 Cabin crew may operate up to three aircraft types provided that safety equipment and emergency procedures are similar.
-Nevertheless, unless subject to the approval of the Authority, cabin crew should not operate on more than three aircraft types as CICs. - 1.4.2 For the purposes of paragraph 1.4.1, variants of a particular aircraft type are considered to be different types if they are not similar in all of the following aspects: - (a) emergency exit operation; - (b) location and type of safety equipment; and - (c) emergency procedures. - 1.4.3 Factors taken into consideration by the Authority to permit cabin crew to operate up to 3 aircraft types would include but not limited to the following: - (a) additional training for the CICs. - (b) a minimum experience level of cabin crew comprising the minimum crew complement. - (c) restriction of the number trainee cabin crew carried on all flights. - (d) meeting a recency requirement as agreed with the Authority on all aircraft types. - (e) no change fleet assignment within the same day except for flight disruptions.
+Nevertheless, unless subject to the approval of the Authority, cabin crew should not operate on more than three aircraft types as in-charge cabin crew member. - 1.4.2 For the purposes of paragraph 1.4.1, variants of a particular aircraft type are considered to be different types if they are not similar in all of the following aspects: - (a) emergency exit operation; - (b) location and type of safety equipment; and - (c) emergency procedures. - 1.4.3 Factors taken into consideration by the Authority to permit cabin crew to operate up to 3 aircraft types would include but not limited to the following: - (a) additional training for the in-charge cabin crew member. - (b) a minimum experience level of cabin crew comprising the minimum crew complement. - (c) restriction of the number trainee cabin crew carried on all flights. - (d) meeting a recency requirement as agreed with the Authority on all aircraft types.